mspnp/performance-optimization/ChattyIO/docs/ChattyIO.md

 ### Load-testing the application

+The key task in determining the possible causes of poor performance is to examine operations that are running slowly.
+With this in mind, performing load-testing against suspect areas of functionality can help to establish a baseline, and monitoring how the application runs while executing the load-tests can provide useful insights into how the system might be optimized.

-Performing load-testing against the `GetProductsInSubCategoryAsync` in the `ChattyProduct` controller in sample application yields the following results:
+Running load-tests against the `GetProductsInSubCategoryAsync` in the `ChattyProduct` controller in sample application yields the following results:

 ![Key indicators load-test results for the Chatty I/O sample application][key-indicators-chatty-io]